Lawyer Burnout

 1. Change the way you look at your lawyer job

-Before we work with anyone in the Leave Law Behind course, we will ask you first to describe your experiences as an attorney.
-We would ask you to do the same here and now, and the below questions can help:
+Before working with anyone in the Leave Law Behind coaching program, we will ask you to spend time describing your experiences as an attorney.
+We would ask you to do the same exercise now, and the below questions can help:

 • What do you enjoy about being a lawyer?